 Congratulations on successfully submitting your Round 1 MBA applications!
 It is not an easy process, and you deserve a lot of credit for getting your applications in on time.
-For many of you, now is the time to start preparing for your MBA interviews; we have provided you with some interview guidance in part one of this blog post.
+For many of you, now is the time to start preparing for your MBA interviews; we have provided you with some interview guidance in this blog post.

 Although interview prep is always valuable, you also need a strategy for applying to additional MBA programs in Round 2 in case things don’t work out as you had hoped.
 Here are some tips to help you begin this process.

 Soon you will learn whether you landed an interview or not.
 Even if you know the numbers—with some schools awarding an interview to only one in three or even one in five applicants—not getting an interview still stings.
 That is why now is the time to have a Round 2 application strategy in place, if only to lessen the disappointment by knowing you are already working on Plan B.

 2. Get existential.

 Now that the smoke from Round 1 has cleared, take a step back and ask yourself, “How serious am I about actually going to business school?”
 If you do not get into any of your Round 1 MBA programs, what would you do?
 Would you wait a year and reapply?
 Would you wish you had applied to other places?
 Or would you give up the dream completely?
 Knowing the answer to these questions will help you formulate a strategy for Round 2.

 In an age when even a top 50 MBA program is accepting fewer than half of its applicants, there is no such thing as a “safety school.”
 However, there are MBA programs where you really do have a better shot based on your above-average GPA or GMAT or your compelling work history.
 If you have decided that you want to be in business school come next September, now is the time to figure out which MBA programs are for you, get to know them, and then produce great applications.